reaganb/listdir/README.md

 #### Example:
 ```
-$ python listdir.py . out.csv
+$ python listdir.py . out
 ```
-In this example, the script is executed in the current directory (.) and assign out.csv as the output file.
+In this example, the script is executed in the current directory (.) and assign "out" as the output filename.

 output (out.csv):
 ```